xin-huang/sstar/docs/userguide/overview.md

 There are five subcommands in `sstar`:

 - score
-- pvalue
+- quantile
 - threshold
-- prob
+- matchrate
-- rmatch
+- tract

 To display help information for each subcommand, users can use